mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 b) Direct Blockchain wallets (such as Metamask, Trust wallet, Atomic, MEW, MyCrypto, Trezor, Ledger ...).

 MYST is a standard ERC-20 token, if wallet supports ERC-20 tokens (has possibility to add any custom ERC-20 token), then MYST can be added there.

+*Important Notice* Always do your own due diligence and research when dealing with exchanges or wallets.
+Most wallets do not support MYST token.
+We encourage providers to create a wallet mainly with the suggestions listed above.
+If you wish to add a wallet that was not listed above, we suggest that you first confirm with their respective support team if their wallet is capable of supporting MYST token.
+If you input a beneficiary address that is not supported, your funds will be lost forever.
+We take no responsibility for the results and outcomes of using third-party software or platforms.
+We only recommend to hold/trade our tokens for the future purpose of using the Mysterium platform.

 ## Adding MYST token to MetaMask